streamnative/function-mesh-website/versioned_docs/version-0.2.0/scaling.md

       kubectl apply -f path/to/source-sample.yaml
       ```

 - Function Mesh supports automatically scaling up the number of Pods based on a built-in autoscaling metric.
-This example auto-scales the number of Pods if 20% CPU is utilized.
+This example auto-scales the number of Pods if 20% CPU is used.

   1. Specify the CPU-based autoscaling metric under `pod.builtinAutoscaler` in the Pulsar Functions CRD.